younessbakache/neuroflux-app/README.md

-# Neuroflux Machine Learning Application
+# Neuroflux deep Learning Application

-This application uses machine learning to predict Neuroflux disorder phases based on MRI scans.
+This application uses deep learning to predict Neuroflux disorder phases based on MRI scans.
 It provides two models for this purpose, both defined in the `main.py` script.

 ## Table of Contents